CAIDA/catalog-data/sources/Solutions/map_ipv4_address_to_asn/README.md

  Please see the [PyBGPStream API documentation]( https://bgpstream.caida.org/docs/api/pybgpstream ) and the [PyBGPStream tutorial]( https://bgpstream.caida.org/docs/tutorials/pybgpstream ) for more information about using PyBGPStream.

+## pyasn ##
+`pyasn` is a Python extension module that enables very fast IP address to Autonomous System Number lookups.
+Current state and Historical lookups can be done, based on the MRT/RIB BGP archive used as input.

+pyasn is different from other ASN lookup tools in that it provides offline and historical lookups.
+It provides utility scripts for users to build their own lookup databases based on any MRT/RIB archive.
+This makes pyasn much faster than online dig/whois/json lookups.

+### Installation ##

+`$ pip install pyasn -- pre`

+Or with the standard python:

+`$ python setup.py build`
+`$ python setup.py install --record log`

+You will need to have pip, setuptools and build essentials installed if you build the package manually.
+On Ubuntu/Debian you can get them using the following command:

+`$ sudo apt-get install python-pip python-dev build-essential`

+Detailed installation instructions and more information on Usage and IPASN data files [found here]( https://github.com/hadiasghari/pyasn ).

 # solution #
 1. Write a script that uses BGPStream's [PyBGPStream](https://bgpstream.caida.org/docs/tutorials/pybgpstream) to download and store the AS path and prefixes into prefix-as_paths.dat.
 Write a script using